NattananPimj/Cauldron_n_Coins/README.md

 * WASD: moving around the map
 * Arrow Left, Arrow Right: move around shop scree and brewing screen(not done yet)
 * Scroll Wheel: while hover on the inventory area, move up and down like the arrow

+# Knowns Bug v0.5
+- if hitting on very right of water jat and very left of cauldron, user can do both action at the same time.
+- player can move around the map so far away and cannot come back easily
+- while moving the map, cannot use mouse
+- if hit spacebar, the water jar action will run (forgot to remove, will do in final)